Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

+Since the splits of six reasoning tasks are not provided by the original SUTD-TrafficQA dataset \cite{xu2021sutd}, we divide the SUTD-TrafficQA dataset into six reasoning tasks according to the question types.
+The overall accuracy and the accuracy of each reasoning types are reported.

 The results in Table \ref{Table4} demonstrate that our CMCIR achieves the best performance for six reasoning tasks including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection and attribution analysis.
 Specifically, the CMCIR improves the best state-of-the-art method Eclipse \cite{xu2021sutd} by $1.53\%$ for all reasoning tasks.
 Compared with the re-implemented methods $\textrm{VQAC}^\dag$, $\textrm{MASN}^\dag$, $\textrm{DualVGR}^\dag$, and $\textrm{HCRN}^\dag$, our CMCIR performs better than these methods in all six tasks by a significant margin.
 For example, compared with $\textrm{HCRN}^\dag$, our CMCIR improves the accuracy by $1.93\%$ for basic understanding, $2.30\%$ for attribution analysis, $4.98\%$ for introspection, $5.30\%$ for counterfactual inference, $4.22\%$ for event forecasting, $2.12\%$ for reverse reasoning, and $2.32\%$ for all tasks.
-For introspection and counterfactual inference tasks that require causal relational reasoning among the causal, logic, and spatial-temporal structures of the visual and linguistic content, our CMCIR shows prominent advantages due to its strong ability in modeling multi-level interaction and causal relations between the language and spatial-temporal structure of the complex event-level urban data.
+It is obvious that our method improves three types of questions the most: introspection, counterfactual inference, and event forecasting.
+The introspection task is to test if models can provide preventive advice that could have been taken to prevent traffic accidents.
+The event forecasting task is to infer future events based on observed videos, and the forecasting questions inquire about the outcome of the current situation.
+The counterfactual inference task queries the consequent outcomes of certain hypotheses that did not occur.
+All of these three question types require causal relational reasoning among the causal, logic, and spatial-temporal structures of the visual and linguistic content.
+This validates that our CMCIR can model multi-level interaction and causal relations between the language and spatial-temporal structure of the event-level urban data.